Travelling with Diabetes

 Travelling across Time Zones

 For people on insulin, travelling on flights that cross more than four time zones may require a change in your insulin regime/dose to match the longer or shorter day.
-If travelling east, hours are lost.
-If travelling west, hours are gained.
+If travelling east, hours are lost and you may need to take fewer units of intermediate or long-acting insulin.
+If travelling west, your day will be longer and you may need extra units of meal time insulin if extra meals are eaten.

 It is best to err on the side of caution and run your blood sugars a bit higher than too low on your first travel day.
 Stay on local (departure) time and schedule until your travelling is over.
 Once you arrive where you will stay, change to the local destination time as soon as possible.